michalw100/Customer-management/README.md

 2. cd server --> npm install --> npm run dev.
 3. Open a new terminal and enter the client folder
 4. cd client --> npm install --> npm run dev.
-5. The project is not connected to my database - to maintain privacy.
-Paste the link to your mongoDB in the file - connectTodb or create .env file with URIDB and paste the link. enjoy :)
+5. create .env file and paste the link to your mongoDB ina variable URIDB and paste this link "http://localhost:5173" in a variable CORSURI enjoy :)